dentarg/auth0-blog/_posts/2018-04-23-hashing-passwords-one-way-road-to-security.md

 ## Limitations of Hash Functions

 Hashing seems pretty robust.
-If an attacker breaks into the server and steals the password hashes, all that the attacker can see is gibberish that can't be reversed to cleartext due to the architecture of hash functions.
-An attacker would need to provide a password to the server to create a hash that could then be used for authentication.
+But, as one of many scenarios, if an attacker breaks into the server and steals the password hashes, all that the attacker can see is random data that can't be reversed to cleartext due to the architecture of hash functions.
+An attacker would need to provide an input to the hash function to create a hash that could then be used for authentication, which could be done offline without raising any red flags on the server.

-The attacker can then either steal the cleartext password from the user through [modern phishing and spoofing techniques](https://auth0.com/blog/the-new-trend-of-artisanal-spam/) or try a ***brute force attack*** where the attacker provides a random password to the server until access is granted.
+The attacker could then either steal the cleartext password from the user through [modern phishing and spoofing techniques](https://auth0.com/blog/the-new-trend-of-artisanal-spam/) or try a ***brute force attack*** where the attacker inputs random passwords into the hash function until a matching hash is found.

-To prevent the brute force attack, we could limit the number of login attempts that a user can perform before we lock their accounts.
-Once the account is locked, any further attempts to log in are disregarded.
-This greatly reduces the chances of a brute force breach.

-Does attacker have any other options?
+A brute-force attack is largely inefficient.
+Does the attacker have any other options?

 Since hash functions are deterministic (the same function input always results in the same hash), if a couple of users were to use the same password, their hash would be identical.
 If a significant amount of people are mapped to the same hash that could be an indicator to the attacker that the hash represents a commonly used password and allow the attacker to significantly narrow the pool of passwords to use to break in by brute force.

-Additionally, through a ***rainbow table attack***, an attacker can use a large database of precomputed hashes to find the pre-image of stolen password hashes.
-We can mitigate a rainbow table attack by boosting hashing with a procedure that adds unique random data to each input.
-This practice is known as ***adding salt to a hash*** and it produces ***salted passwords***.
+Additionally, through a ***rainbow table attack***, an attacker can use a large database of precomputed hashes to find the input of stolen password hashes.
+We can mitigate a rainbow table attack by boosting hashing with a procedure that adds unique random data to each input at the moment they are stored.
+This practice is known as ***adding salt to a hash*** and it produces ***salted password hashes***.

 With a salt, the hash is not based on the value of the password alone.
-The pre-image is made up of the password plus the salt.
+The input is made up of the password plus the salt.
 A rainbow table is built for a set of predicted passwords.
 If the hashing of those passwords doesn't include the salt, the rainbow table is useless.
-If the attacker gets a hold of the salt, the rainbow table now needs to be re-computed, which ideally would take a very long time, further mitigating this attack vector.
+When the attacker gets a hold of the salt, the rainbow table now needs to be re-computed, which ideally would take a very long time, further mitigating this attack vector.

 > _"The trick is to ensure the effort to “break” the hashing exceeds the value that the perpetrators will gain by doing so.
 None of this is about being “unhackable”; it’s about making the difficulty of doing so not worth the effort."_ - [Troy Hunt](https://twitter.com/troyhunt)

 ## No Need for Speed

-A hash function should be slow to compute.
+A cryptographic hash function used for password hashing needs to be slow to compute.
 We can achieve this by making the hash calculation slow by using a lot of internal iterations or by making the calculation memory intensive.

 A fast hash function would make it easier and feasible for an attacker to generate hashes for large random sets of passwords in a short time, especially with the rapidly evolving power of modern hardware.
 The attacker then can leverage that speed into different attack vectors to breach the server.